 For students in the Surgical Technology program, successful completion of the courses in the major is a grade of "C" (75.00%- 79.99%) or better.
 The final lab practical assessment for courses STS1177C-STS1179C must be successfully completed with a score of 75% or higher in order to proceed to the next course.

+Students who completed the final lab practical assessment for STS1177C with a score below a 75% will be able to continue to the STS1178C.
+The student will be placed on programmatic academic warning for a period of one term.
+Students will be required to complete seven sessions of lab tutoring and will be re-assessed during STS1178C.
+Students must pass the lab assessment, which will be based on both componets of STS1177C and STS1178C and will need to earn a 75% or higher to pass the course.
 A final lab practical assessment score of 80% must be achieved for courses STS1131C-STS1135C.
 A score of 85% or higher must also be achieved on the Final Lab Assessment in the last course scheduled prior to externship in order to proceed to the externship component of the program.
 Please see the Student Handbook for additional information regarding the Final Lab Assessment.